elhammj/ClassicArcadeGame/README.md

 	* When time is out and the score less than 10.
 	* The lose screen will show "Game Over" and allows you to retry.

-Hop you enjoy playing my game.
+Hope you enjoy playing my game.